medrano0626/fairwaysweb-php/README.md

-# fairways payroll system using PHP as backend
+# Fairways payroll system using PHP as backend
-#Under development
+#Ongoing Project